Binding, BindingContext, BindingManager

 BindingContext.
 Typically a

-To create and manage one or more
+To manage one or more

 The Scope of UI Updates